bennzo/cortex/docs/source/install.rst

 ^^^^^^^^^^

 #.
-Clone the repository, run the included script and follow the instructions to get the pipeline running:
+Clone the repository, set up and run the virtual environment:

    .. code-block:: bash

        git clone https://github.com/bennzo/cortex.git
        cd cortex
-       ./scripts/run-pipeline.sh
+       ./scripts/install.sh
+       source .env/bin/activate

 #.
-Set up and run the virtual environment:
+Run the included script and follow the instructions to get the pipeline running:

    .. code-block:: bash

-       ./scripts/install.sh
-       source .env/bin/activate
+       ./scripts/run-pipeline.sh

 #.
 Use the Client CLI to upload samples to the server: